fullscreen-triangle/four-sided-triangle/README.md

 - Constraint enforcement to ensure practical viability
 - Information-theoretic optimization of solution structures

+**Specialized Models**:
+- Multiple models are sampled with different temperatures to generate diverse solution candidates:
+  - **Phi-3-mini**: Used with temperature 0.7 for creative variants
+  - **Mixtral**: Used with temperature 0.3 for more focused solutions
+  - **BioMedLM**: Used with temperature 0.9 for domain-specific exploratory solutions

 #### Stage 5: Response Scoring
 **Purpose**: Evaluates candidate solutions using sophisticated quality metrics.